ncstate-delta/moodle-mod_zoom/README.md

 - Zoom API key (mod_zoom | apikey)
 - Zoom API secret (mod_zoom | apisecret)

-Please note that the API key and secret is not the same as the LTI key/secret.
+Please note that the API key and secret are not the same as the LTI key/secret.

 If you get "Access token is expired" errors, make sure the date/time on your server is properly synchronized with the time servers.

-- Zoom home page URL (mod_zoom | zoomurl), Link to your organization's custom Zoom landing page.

 ## Changelog